thu-coai/ComplexBench/README.md

 In this example, you can find the results of each scored question in `evaluation_results/glm4_final_results.json`.
 The statistical data of the final results will be saved in `evaluation_results/glm4_statistics.json`.

-## 👏 Contributing

-ComplexBench is distributed under CC BY 4.0.
-And the code of ComplexBench is distributed under the MIT license.
-Specific information will be disclosed after the paper is published.